 Once again, you can astound everyone with the wonders of home school science experiments!
 You've made something called a colloid which changes form under pressure, so it appears like a liquid but also like a solid when you push down with your finger.

 If all these experiments are awakening your curiosity, Wikipedia has a rather mind-boggling explanation for non-Newtonian fluids.

 I have to say I have performed easy science experiments over supper using a recipe involving custard powder - being full of cornstarch it works just as well!

 If home school science is beginning to sound appealing, don't forget we have lots of other easy kids activities to try.

-Click on the kids experiments link below to get your free e-book:
+Click on the kids experiments photo above to get your free e-book: